 An interesting project at NDSM Plein 104 is the geWoonboot – an environmentally friendly houseboat that generates its own power and produces its own drinking water.
 It is used to be available for tours, however it has been converted into a meeting place for 2-25 people.

 There are a number of places to eat and drink in the area.

-Next to the geWoonboot is the funky glass-domed Noorderlicht (“Northern lights”) cafe-restaurant with grass terrace.
+Next to the geWoonboot is the funky glass-domed Noorderlicht (“Northern light”) café-restaurant with grass terrace.
 It’s a great spot for a drink and snack.
 They often have live music in the evenings at weekends.
-Open daily from 1100, kitchen closes at 2200.
+Note, the menu has become more vegetarian/vegan these days.
+Open from 1200, kitchen closes at 2100.

 If you are seeking something a little bit different in Amsterdam then you should check out the post-industrial NDSM wharf.

 NDSM Wharf Essential Info